catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 It is possible to override the behaviour of a template by adding or modifying the labels supplied by the template.

+Refer to the :ref:`k8s-cluster-labels` appendix section for a full list of supported labels.

 To do this, we need to provide the ``--merge-labels`` parameter along with the ``--labels`` parameter followed by the desired label or labels to modify.